Caring For Your 2 Month Old Baby

-And, of course, never, ever leave your little one unattended.
+And, of course, it’s critical that you never, ever leave your little one unattended.
 This is true in all circumstances, but it’s especially important when your 2 month old baby is resting on a high surface or near water.
 Never leave your little one alone, even if it’s just for 10 seconds!

-It’s around two months that many infants begin to develop skin conditions, like cradle cap, eczema, or baby acne.
-Keep a close eye on your baby’s delicate skin, and be sure to address any potential issues.
+It’s important to note that many infants begin to develop skin conditions — like cradle cap, eczema, and baby acne — at around two months of age.
+Keep a close eye on your baby’s delicate skin, and be sure to address any potential issues promptly to reduce irritation.

 When To Be Concerned